leptos-rs/leptos/docs/book/src/getting_started/leptos_dx.md

 Because of the nature of macros (they can expand from anything to anything, but only if the input is exactly correct at that instant) it can be hard for rust-analyzer to do proper autocompletion and other support.

-But you can tell rust-analyzer to ignore certain proc macros.
-For `#[component]` and `#[server]` especially, which annotate function bodies but don't actually transform anything inside the body of your function, this can be really helpful.
+If you run into issues using these macros in your editor, you can explicitly tell rust-analyzer to ignore certain proc macros.
+For the `#[server]` macro especially, which annotates function bodies but doesn't actually transform anything inside the body of your function, this can be really helpful.

+Starting in Leptos version 0.5.3, rust-analyzer support was added for the `#[component]` macro, but if you run into issues, you may want to add `#[component]` to the macro ignore list as well (see below).
 Note that this means that rust-analyzer doesn't know about your component props, which may generate its own set of errors or warnings in the IDE.

 VSCode `settings.json`: